Video game localization: Linguistic assets

 In video games there are a number of different types of texts that require translation.
-These can be Manuals, Subtitles and dubbing scripts.
+These can be manuals, subtitles and dubbing scripts.
 There is another type of script that poses an issue to developers of localization.
 This type of script is in a format common with software like web browsers or word processors.
 Utility programs like this have a commonality with each other because a user can input any text into it.
-This is refereed to as "Interactivity".
-The interactive element of this type of text makes it difficult for producers of localization because it has an aspect of randomness, For example a user may have to input a command or a message at a certain point.
+This is referred to as "interactivity".
+The interactive element of this type of text makes it difficult for producers of localization because it has an aspect of randomness, for example a user may have to input a command or a message at a certain point.
 The random nature of this takes away linearity and contextual information that a game has.
-As a result of this, Translators do not have important sources in the translation process and loose both co-text and context in text.
+As a result of this, translators do not have important sources in the translation process and loose both co-text and context in text.
 When the game is unfinished or an inadequate localization kit has been supplied the team must look elsewhere to draw from.
 There are many resources which they use to do this.

 Due to the differences between each of the ways a video game can be produced, there is no standard localization tool that producers use.
 In modern games it is able to do this in the game engine but older titles do not have this.
-There are multiple programs that can be used, most popular being Catalyst and Passolo.
-Which allow producers to work directly with the game code.
+There are multiple programs that can be used, most popular being Catalyst and Passolo, which allow producers to work directly with the game code.

-Producers of localizations deal with a variety of different linguistic assets.
-Which include, the game itself, The official Website, promotional articles, game updates and patches.
+Producers of localizations deal with a variety of different linguistic assets, which include the game itself, the official website, promotional articles, game updates and patches.

 Textual types and file formats

 In a video game there are various types of text.
 Video games are also multimedia including a variety of different assets like video.
 Producers of localization's have to be knowledgeable in dealing with these.
 When dealing with cut-scenes or pre-rendered video, producers have to put effort into ensuring these stay relatively unchanged.
 The most important challenge is the lip-syncing of newly recorded dialogue, and fitting the subtitles into each part of a pre-recorded or pre-rendered scene.
-The types of text and files that are commonly found in video games are as follows.
+The types of text and files that are commonly found in video games are as follows: